Boosting energy efficiency innovation with the Department for Energy Security & Net Zero

 Industry-wide adoption of these innovations could lead to 40.5 TWh in energy savings by 2031 – that is the equivalent of driving five million cars over one year.

-This will steer more industrial companies to adopt innovations that will help them minimise energy use while achieving carbon savings.
+This will steer more industrial companies towards innovations that will help them minimise energy use while achieving carbon savings.
 The current rounds of the IEEA also focus on minimising resource intensity, scaling innovations that will allow industry to cut waste and reduce the use of raw materials.

 The Industrial Energy Efficiency Accelerator programme is now funded through the Net Zero Innovation Portfolio (NZIP), a £1 billion fund announced in the UK’s ten-point plan for a green industrial revolution.
 The plan aims to accelerate the commercialisation of low carbon technologies, systems and business models in industry, power, and the built environment.